cloudfoundry/uaa/docs/UAA-Alias-Entities.md

 ### Example: Cloud Controller

-An example for a component that relies on UAA as an authorization server if the CF Cloud Controller.
+An example for a component that relies on UAA as an authorization server is the CF Cloud Controller.
 Among other functionalities, it manages the roles of users on org and space level.
 This is done by internally assigning the roles to the user IDs they receive from UAA.